If you’ve already created your living trust, that’s great

-If you have more children, or your children start giving you grandchildren, it’s time to review your trust.
-And even if your family doesn’t expand that much, your children and grandchildren will get older.
-Usually the trust treats trustees differently once they reach the age of 18.
+If you increase the members of your brood or your children start providing grandchildren, it’s time to review your trust.
+And even if your family doesn’t expand, your children and grandchildren get older.
 And as the kids come of age you get to know them better.
 As a result, you might want to change the distributions as called for in the trust.

-Let’s say one of your kids just launched a “Google” and has more money than the U.S. mint.
+Let’s say one of your kids just sold her internet start-up and now has more money than the U.S. mint.
 She (and her children) may no longer need to inherit money from your trust.
 Better update the document…right?

-On the other hand, sometimes putting more money in the hands of our loved ones only allows them to continue self-destructive behaviors.
+And let’s go the other way.
+Let’s assume that one of your children are suffering.
+Sometimes putting more money in the hands of our loved ones only allows them to continue self-destructive behaviors.
 When you are clear on that, you’ll do yourself and your children a huge favor by restricting their access to your trust assets.
-In this case, you might want to consider an irrevocable life insurance trust instead.
+In this case, you might want to consider an irrevocable trust instead.

 While most living trusts make allowances for your disability, it’s just a good idea to update your trust (or at least call your attorney) if one of the trustees has become seriously (and possibly irreparably) ill.

 When you buy or sell property, you don’t necessarily have to update your trust.
 Just make sure you hold title properly.
 Every now and then I see clients obtain new property and forget to put it in the name of the trust.
 Please don’t make this mistake.
 That opens up the real problem of having to go through probate even though you have a trust.